RaghadKd/RaghadKd/README.md

 <img align="right" src="https://user-images.githubusercontent.com/63050133/156676671-d5b2e362-97d4-4404-9447-dd71ddfea82f.gif" width = 250px/>

+### 👨🏻‍💻 &nbsp;About Me

+💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\

 - 🌱 I’m currently learning **Python**

 - 🤝 I’m currently open for a new **job, opportunity**